-No. The equipment used for the short courses (sewing machine, screen printing equipment, computers…) are only to be used during the course hours at Whitecliffe.
+No sorry.
+The equipment used for the short courses (sewing machine, screen printing equipment, computers…) are only to be used during the course hours at Whitecliffe.
 Our undergraduate students use the equipment during the week.

-I don’t have a digital camera, can Whitecliffe provides one so I can attend the Digital Photography class?
+I don’t have a digital camera, can Whitecliffe provide one so I can attend the Digital Photography class?

 Where can I park?

-Balfour Road has free unlimited car park after 6pm.
+Balfour Road and Gladstone Road have free unlimited car park after 6pm.
 Please note the students attending a short course cannot park in the staff carpark.

 What are the terms dates?